AlainParadis/designschool/_topics/prepress-skillz.md

   - <a href="beautiful-line-art.html" target="_blank" title="x">Beautiful Line Art</a>
 video: "https://www.youtube.com/embed/videoseries?list=PL4qBMvigUSLBd_egQk6ip1znumZgdkCmH"
 downloads: "https://www.dropbox.com/s/t8z181fk0z26s2z/prepress-skillz.zip?dl=1"
-description: "Designers need to get a solid handle on file prep for the press.
-The skillz below are some essential skillz you need to master."
+description: "Designers need to get a solid handle on file building and preparation for commercial printing.
+These are only some of the skills you'll need to become a well-rounded designer for print."
 details: |
 assignment: |
   ## Die Lines